Blog Product ManagementFeature Voting - Why Should You Use It & Pro Tips

 • Sync customer data - This is where Featurebase shines.
 This way, you ensure that the features needed from important customers can be prioritized.

-3. Share and Promote
+3. Share and promote

 Share your feedback portal on Twitter